Marc Turtletaub: Director

 In 2011 he directed Gods Behaving Badly, a film adaption of the 2007 satirical novel of the same name.
 The film was never released, and played only once, at the 2013 Rome Film Festival, where it received negative reviews.

 He directed the 2018 film Puzzle, an English-language remake of the 2010 Argentinian film.
 Described as a lovely, gentle movie, it received generally excellent reviews with a Rotten Tomatoes rating of 83%.
 It has been credited as having "broken a glass ceiling" when it had an Asian Indian, Irfan Khan, as a romantic lead in an American film.
 Puzzle was chosen to open the 2018 Edinburgh Film Festival.
 This was Khan's last role in an American movie, as the acclaimed actor died shortly later.
 Turtletaub was motivated to direct Puzzle for a personal reason.
 Puzzle was dedicated to his mother, Beatrice Ann Turtletaub.
 "It’s a story about a woman who’s a mother and a wife living in suburban Connecticut, doting on her husband and her sons.
 And I knew that woman – it was my mother.
 I grew up in suburban New Jersey, and she doted on my dad and me.
 When I read [the screenplay], I felt like it was a story I could tell."

 He directed (and produced) Jules, a movie starring Ben Kingsley and Jane Curtin.
 Filming started September 10, 2021, in Boonton, New Jersey.
 It is about an unusual visitor to a small western Pennsylvania town.
 The film had its world premier at the 2023 Sonoma International Film Festival in March, 2023.
 It was the opening night film and won the Stolman Audience Award for Best Feature.
 At the 18th Rome Film Festival, the film was awarded the Ugo Tognazzi Prize for Best Comedy.
 Bleecker Street released the film in theaters August 11, 2023.

-Borges and Me: An Encounter, Jay Parini’s novelized memoir about his 1970 road trip through the Scottish Highlands with Jorge Luis Borges, is being adapted into a film directed by Turtletaub.
-Filming completed in the fall of 2024 with a 2025 expected release date.
+Turtletaub directed Borges and Me, an adaptation of Borges and Me: An Encounter, Jay Parini’s novelized memoir about his 1970 road trip through the Scottish Highlands with Jorge Luis Borges.
+Filming completed in the fall of 2024 and the film was first shown at the Edinburgh International Film Festival on 15th August, 2026.

 Marie Phillips, the author of the novel Gods Behaving Badly, described Turtletaub on-set as genial, good-natured and friendly.

 His style is radical and unique.
 He does no rehearsals, and, allows the "actors free to bring in what they can bring in" and surprise him.
 He only does a few takes, at most, which he feels allows "something fresh to come in," not necessarily his original vision.